jchamet/html-table-sort/README.md

 Once added to your browser, clicking on a table column header &lt;th> will reorder the rows of an HTML table in ascending or descending order.

-## New in version 1.6
+## New in version 1.7

-- Small changes to support correct sorting of floating-point numbers, including negative values.
+- Support tables without headers
+- Add table cells to the tbody instead of the table

 # Contributing